-There are multiple ways to get around your food allergies and survive your gluten-free summer cookout!
+There are multiple ways to stay safe and survive your gluten-free summer cookout!

 Summertime + Friends + Food = BBQ Time

-What do you do if you have food allergies?
+What do you do if you’re gluten-free or have food allergies?

 Attend?
 Don’t go?

-Living with food allergies and being gluten-free causes worry about eating out, especially at someone else’s house.
+Living gluten-free causes worry about eating out, especially at someone else’s house.

 There are lots of concerns that come up: